ishaaq34/chipseq-tutorial-readthedocs/docs/index.md

 ---

+!!!
+Note "contact"
+ishaaq.raja@gmail.com

 ## 2. A Brief History & Why ChIP-seq Matters

 Before ChIP-seq, researchers had limited options for studying protein-DNA interactions.
 ChIP-PCR could only examine a handful of pre-selected regions, like searching for a word in a book by checking only 10 pages.
 ChIP-chip improved on this by using microarrays, but it remained constrained to predefined genomic regions and offered limited resolution ([Park, 2009](https://www.nature.com/articles/nrg2641)).

 The arrival of next-generation sequencing in the mid-2000s changed everything.
 ChIP-seq enabled genome-wide, high-resolution mapping for the first time, allowing scientists to see the complete picture of protein-DNA interactions across the entire genome.

 This breakthrough enabled landmark discoveries.
 The [ENCODE Project (2012)](https://www.nature.com/articles/nature11247) used ChIP-seq extensively to demonstrate that approximately 80% of the human genome has biochemical function—fundamentally overturning the long-held "junk DNA" myth.
-That same year, researchers used ChIP-seq to reveal [how our 24-hour body clock is encoded in chromatin](https://www.science.org/doi/10.1126/science.1226339), explaining at the molecular level why circadian disruption increases disease risk.
+That same year, researchers used ChIP-seq to reveal [how our 24-hour body clock is encoded in chromatin](https://www.science.org/doi/10.1126/science.1226339

+        ), explaining at the molecular level why circadian disruption increases disease risk.

 These discoveries demonstrate ChIP-seq's direct impact on personalized medicine, cancer research, and our understanding of gene regulation.